MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 1. In Visual Studio, select **File** > **Clone repository**.

 1. Enter the URL that you copied from the GitHub repo.

-You can create a general-purpose root `git` or `github` folder in a writeable location, select that directory, so that the repo will be cloned there, as a new directory.
+1. From within the same dialog box, or in a file explorer utility, you can create a general-purpose root `git` or `GitHub` folder in a writeable location, then select that directory, so that the repo will be cloned there, as a new directory.

-   For example, you could create the repo in the parent folder: `C:\Users\myUserName\Documents\GitHub\WebView2Samples`, so that the cloning operation will create the new directory `C:\Users\myUserName\Documents\GitHub\WebView2Samples`.
+   For example, you could create the repo in the parent folder: `C:\Users\myUserName\Documents\GitHub\`, so that the cloning operation will create the new directory `C:\Users\myUserName\Documents\GitHub\WebView2Samples`.

 You've cloned the repo to your local drive.
 Skip to the next major section below.